What are the benefits to students?

 The competition is intended to provide an opportunity for young people to play football at a level suitable for them whilst studying at the same time.
 Inevitably players can be signposted from routes such as academy football, and it is possible for a player to develop from this competition into the professional game.

 However, please note, these are by-products of the programme rather than it aims.

 What are the requirements to enter a team into the CEFA league?

 The Constitution and Rules clearly lay out the conditions of entry.
-2018/19 is year one of the competition, therefore rules remain in ‘draft’ form for the remainder of this season and will be reviewed by the Management Committee ahead of the 2019/20 season.
+2018/19 was year one of the competition, and rules remain the same for the 2019/20 season.
+They will be reviewed by the Management Committee ahead of the 2020/21 season.

 How is the competition organised?

 Fixtures are to be played on a home and away basis in regional leagues of approximately 10-12 teams.
 There will then be a National Play-Off process to determine overall winners at the end of the regular season.
 The exact format will be determined once the number of teams is known.